wizards-of-lua/wizards-of-lua/docs/lua-command.md

 ```lua
 2
 ```
-After that the spell will terminate.
+After this, the spell will terminate.
 The word <tt>print</tt> is the name of a function of a standard Lua module.

 Besides standard functions you can also use functions, modules and